EME223 630m Band Transverter

 EME223-472kHz

 Please Note: That the Kit notes are changed at times for improvement or changes to the circuit and have Rev numbers.
 The PC board also has a Rev number and there was an initial 7 Rev1.1 Kits sold with Rev1.1 boards.
 All Kits after Rev1.2 are supplied with Rev1.2 boards.
+Current Kits 2024 are Rev2.x with Rev2.1 PCB's.

 1/ The receiver does not receive any signals and appears deaf.
 D7 may be leaky due to excessively high RF Transmit power being applied to the Transverter.
 Measure or replace the BAR64-05 D7.
 Also check the 5 Watt 51R resistor R16 for any damage due to excessive RF power being applied.